Thai Traditional Medicine has a variety of treatments to promote recovery and healing of the mother after childbirth.

-Applications may vary considerably depending on the region in Thailand and on the purpose of treatment.
-The expected benefits of herbal applications after childbirth are as follows:
+The actual types of applications may vary considerably depending on the region in Thailand and moreover — on the purpose of the treatment.
+The expected health benefits of herbal applications after childbirth are as follows:

 - Stimulates blood circulation to heal or prevent infections and inflammations;